Away from the Sun (song)

 "Away from the Sun" is a song by American rock band 3 Doors Down.
-It was released on January 12, 2004, as the fourth single from their second studio album of the same name.
+It was released on January 12, 2004, as the fourth and final single from their second studio album, Away from the Sun (2002).
 It debuted at No. 6 on the Billboard Bubbling Under Hot 100 and peaked at No. 62 on the Billboard Hot 100 in August of the same year.

 Composition

-In an interview with SongFacts, lead singer Brad Arnold spoke about the song's meaning:"'Away from the Sun' is just about those days.
+In an interview with SongFacts, lead singer Brad Arnold spoke about the song's meaning:

+"Away from the Sun" is just about those days.
 A really important little phrase is at the beginning of the chorus, it says, 'Now again I found myself so far down.'
 It's like, yet again I've fallen.
 It's not like just once you're in a hole, it's like, here I am again.
 You watch the kid in the [music] video, it's over and over he's at the bottom again.
 It's like every time he crawls back up someone just pushes him down.
 And for about a two-to-three year period in my life, I really felt like that.
 I didn't even feel like climbing up the hill anymore, because every time I climbed up somebody was gonna push me back down it.
 That song is a reflection of that time period in my life.
 And thank God it's over.
-But I just felt away from the sun."
+But I just felt away from the sun.